Scaling of poroelastic coarsening and elastic arrest in crosslinked gels: Introduction

-Other theories \cite{QiangLuoZwicker2024PRX,MannattilDiamantAndelman2025PRL,FernandezRico2026SoftMatter} proposed to explain these phenomena using equilibrium models, unrelated to coarsening and poroelastic flow.
+Other theories \cite{QiangLuoZwicker2024PRX,MannattilDiamantAndelman2025PRL,FernandezRico2026SoftMatter,Wei2020PRL} proposed to explain these phenomena using equilibrium models, unrelated to coarsening and poroelastic flow.
 However, these studies do not account for: (a) Coarsening dynamics and its relation to solvent flow in the porous and deformable gel. (b) The fact that the system ultimately reaches equilibrium as a homogeneous gel which suggests slow drainage of solvent into the reservoir.
-They, as well as the models of \cite{OnukiPuri1999, CurkLuijten2023PNAS, PaulinSoftMatter2026} do not relate to the Darcy-like solvent flow in the gel, driven by the capillary pressure of the solvent-rich domain.
+In order for the solvent-rich domain scale to be magnified from the nm mesh-size of the gels of \cite{FernandezRico2024NatMat} to the observed micron scale, these theories require a magnification factor due to inhomogeneities \cite{QiangLuoZwicker2024PRX,MannattilDiamantAndelman2025PRL} or an anomalously large stretchability of the gel \cite{Wei2020PRL}.
+In addition, model of \cite{Wei2020PRL}, the predicts that the domain varies as $1/G^{1/3}$ instead of the square root behavior of the experiments \cite{FernandezRico2024NatMat}.
+More importantly, micron-scale solvent domain sizes are related in \cite{Wei2020PRL} to the assumption that that the solvent-rich domain is still a coherent, but ultra-dilute gel; the stretchability of the gel is something that should be tested experimentally.
+These equilibrium models, as well as the dynamical models of \cite{OnukiPuri1999, CurkLuijten2023PNAS, PaulinSoftMatter2026} do not relate to the Darcy-like solvent flow in the gel, driven by the capillary pressure of the solvent-rich domain.
+As we explain below, in our theory of coarsening due to Darcy flow and its arrest in the elastic state of the gel, the magnification factor arises from the large viscosity ratios of the polymers and the solvent.

 Here, we present a unified scaling theory of both domain coarsening and elastic arrest in crosslinked gels which exhibit crosslink-controlled \textit{elastic} behavior at long times and a \textit{viscoelastic} response activated by solvent flow through the network at intermediate times.
 Solvent flow (through ``Darcy's law'') is driven by the pressure gradients within the solvent pores of the gel \cite{TanakaFillmore1979,Biot1956,HuSuo2012PoroviscoelasticElastomericGels}.
 It occurs at time scales for which poroelastic dissipation, acting within the viscoelastic regime of the polymer network, controls the rate of coarsening.
 In contrast, the onset of long-time \textit{elastic} response governs kinetic arrest \cite{DoiOnuki1992,OnukiPuri1999,TanakaFillmore1979}, since as discussed below, the elastic equilibrium is that of a \textit{shear} stress with no pressure gradient in the gel and hence no solvent flow or coarsening.
 When the characteristic coarsening time becomes comparable to the relaxation time separating the flowing, viscoelastic regime from the solid-like elastic regime of the crosslinked polymers, further capillary-driven domain evolution is arrested by the development of long-range elastic stress in the gel.
 At the level of the Laplace force balance at the solvent-rich domain boundary, the shear stress balances the capillary driving force; there is no pressure gradient in the solvent pores of the gel and no driving force for further solvent flow.
 The resulting arrested domain size is therefore not set directly by microscopic gel length scales, but by a kinetic criterion and is amplified by a \emph{magnification factor} arising from the large separation between the poroelastic time governing solvent transport and the much longer time required for the onset of elastic response.
 During this extended viscoelastic window, solvent can be transferred over progressively larger distances, converting nanoscale gel properties into mesoscale domain sizes at arrest.